ccabanero/template-mongo-apollo-graphql-api/README.md

 ...
 ````

-Running the app
 When you want to run the app you now do ...
+Note, this won't work yet until you complete the steps below.

 ````
 npm run dev